shouva/gorunner/README.md

 ```

-you can setting path of js source and delay time.
+you can setting path of go source, delay time, branch, and output-name.

 ## How to Use